XueruFan/ASD-Project/README.md

 **SM-Analysis 2.
 GMM clustering**

 We performed another clustering method GMM analysis to evaluate the robustness of our results.
 Related scripts are in the `GmmCluster` folder within each step.

+**SM-Analysis 3.
+Indepentent clustering analysis on CABIC**

+We performed spectral clustering on CABIC as did on ABIDE, to evaluate the consistency of cluster ID compare to predicting the cluster with ABIDE classifier.

+- `SM-Analysis3/do_Clustering_CABIC.R`
+- `SM-Analysis3/plot_Clusters_CABIC.R`
+- `SM-Analysis3/compare_ClusterID.R`